ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

   If you are interested in using its insert mode mappings, read through `:help vimtex-imaps` in detail.

 ## Options
-VimTeX's options are used to manually enable, disable, or otherwise configure VimTeX features (e.g. the delimiter toggle list, the compilation method, the PDF reader, etc.), and are covered in the documentation section `:help vimtex-options`.
+VimTeX's options are used to manually enable, disable, or otherwise configure VimTeX features (e.g. the delimiter toggle list, the compilation method, the PDF reader, etc.).
 VimTeX's options are controlled by setting the values of global Vim variables somewhere in your Vim `runtimepath` before VimTeX loads (a good place would be `ftplugin/tex.vim`).
 You disable VimTeX features by un-setting a Vim variable controlling the undesired feature.
 Upon loading, VimTeX reads the values of any option variables you set manually and updates its default behavior accordingly.